 In November, a complainant who encountered the bible at the Lowell Center on the UW-Madison campus contacted FFRF.
 The seven-story conference center hosts events of up to 400 people and was used by the UW secular student group — Atheists, Humanists, and Agnostics — to host a freethought festival last March.

 Patrick Elliott, one of FFRF’s five staff attorneys, took action, contacting UW-Extension: “When a government entity like the Lowell Center allows distribution of religious material to visitors, it has unconstitutionally entangled itself with a religious message, in this case a Christian message.”

-UW-Extension indicated, after reviewing FFRF's letter, that all bibles would be removed from guest rooms by Dec.
-1. Read the response.
+UW-Extension Chancellor Ray Cross (now UW System president) responded Nov.
+25 that all bibles would be removed from guest rooms by Dec.
+1. The decision received wide area media coverage.